YC-collection/achuwilson.github.io/projects/poocha.md

 Depending on the cat's flexibility and initial angular momentum, if any, the cat may need to perform steps two and three repeatedly in order to complete a full 180° rotation.

+Past works on using active spine in legged robots specialized rotation in  the axis perpendicular to the saggital plane and was aimed at improving the gait.
+My research focusess on rotation in the axis perpendicular to the transverse plane.
+I developed an inertial reoreintation controller.
+It controls the extension and tucking in of the quadruped limbs, so that the cranial and caudal part rotates with different velocities owing to the conserved momentum.
+The controller thus uses the inertia of the quadruped to reorient itself.

 Since the control system is verified in simulation, Now I have to make the actual robot.
 I decided to take the 3D printing way.
 It is still ongoing.
 As of now, following are some photos.It uses an MPU6050 accelerometer for sensing its orientation and a Teensy 3 to control.
 The motors are the lightweight, SG90 micro servo.
 Following are some photos of the first version.
 (Note : it does not have the flexible spine now.
 I am still working on that).
 <br>